Political ideologies in the United States: Cold War and Civil Rights Era

 The Cold War began in 1947, causing a shift in foreign policy.
 Americanism developed as its own distinct conservative ideology that rejected foreign ideas and communism in particular.
 The United States as a whole supported liberal democracy and capitalism in contrast with Marxism–Leninism, which was supported by the Soviet Union.
 Anti-communism was prevalent in the United States during the Cold War, while American communist organizations typically operated in secret and often conducted espionage in collaboration with the Soviet Union.
 Among conservatives, this anti-communism overlapped with anti-liberalism as McCarthyism, in which all political opponents of conservatives were accused of communist sympathies.
 Neoconservatism also developed within the conservative movement, made up of former Democrats that were disillusioned with the party's liberalism.
 The Vietnam War took place during the Cold War, causing a significant anti-war movement within the contemporary counterculture.
 Both the anti-war movement and the war itself were unpopular with the public.
-Modern libertarianism developed as a minor ideology in the 1960s, and Libertarian Party was founded in 1971 after the gold standard was abolished by President Nixon.
+Modern libertarianism developed as a minor ideology in the 1960s, and the Libertarian Party was founded in 1971 after the gold standard was abolished by President Nixon.

 In the 1960s, national politics focused heavily on the civil rights movement, and the New Deal coalition ended as support for civil rights and racial justice became major aspects of liberalism in the United States.
 Civil rights legislation such as the Civil Rights Act of 1964 alienated the conservative Southern Democrats.
 White supremacy was widespread in the southern United States, with third-party white supremacist candidates winning in southern states in the 1948 and 1968 presidential elections.
 Political ideology evolved significantly in the African American community during the civil rights movement as the community developed its own political voice.
 The two most prominent civil rights ideologies were the liberal ideology of racial integration through political demonstration championed by Martin Luther King Jr. and the separatist ideology of Black nationalism championed by Malcolm X. Other civil rights ideologies included liberal ideas of incentivizing integration through private action, socialist ideas of forgoing race issues in favor of class issues, and Black conservative ideas of personal responsibility for African Americans.
 Conservatives opposed government intervention designed to increase employment for African Americans and opposed extending civil rights protections, believing that these policies would hurt African Americans economically and would make the United States a liberal welfare state.